oza75/Laravel-Database-Jsonable/README.md

-### Laravel package to fill certain fields in JSON format
+### Laravel package to fill and retrieve your database fields in JSON formats
 this package allows you to fill some fields of your model in json format.
-For example, if you have an avatars table, you can easily save and retrieve the thumbnails of your avatars with this package
+For example, if you have a posts table, which has a field of action where you can put the actions as the number of comments likes etc ... you can easily do it with this package

 ### Installation
 ```